ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 sum_nums_okay(15, 20, 30)
 ```

 It worked as intended and we now have a sense of how we can begin automating repetitive tasks.
-Loops help us do things repeatadely, if-else staments allow us to apply logical conditions to our code, and functions help us reuse code more efficiently.
+Loops help us do things repeatedly, if-else statements allow us to apply logical conditions to our code, and functions help us reuse code more efficiently.

 This was just a brief introduction of all three concepts.
 You will be using them all throughout this course.